About

 The United States (U.S.) Marine Corps has prepared a Revised Draft Environmental Impact Statement (EIS) in accordance with the National Environmental Policy Act (NEPA).
 NEPA is a law that requires federal agencies to analyze the potential environmental impacts of their proposals and provides opportunity for the public to provide input on the environmental analysis.
 An EIS is the most detailed analysis prescribed by regulations implementing NEPA.

 The purpose of the Proposed Action is to reduce joint training deficiencies for U.S. Armed Forces in the Indo-Pacific area of operations.
-The Proposed Action is needed to enable U.S. Armed Forces to meet their individual mandates in federal law (Title 10) to be trained and equipped to protect U.S. national security.
+The Proposed Action is needed to enable U.S. Armed Forces to meet their individual mandates in Title 10 to be trained and equipped to protect U.S. national security.

-In developing this Proposed Action, the Marine Corps evaluated the changes in the way U.S. Armed Forces currently prepares for future conflicts and carefully considered the comments and suggestions submitted on the 2015 Draft EIS/Overseas EIS by elected officials and government agencies of the Commonwealth of the Northern Mariana Islands (CNMI), federal agencies, and the public.
+In developing this Proposed Action, the Marine Corps evaluated the changes in the way U.S. Armed Forces currently prepares for future conflicts and carefully considered the comments and suggestions submitted on the 2015 Draft EIS/Overseas EIS and from collaborative CNMI government coordination meetings.
 The Marine Corps’ revised proposed training concept for the Military Lease Area on Tinian fully supports military training requirements and recognizes the importance of minimizing the impacts of military training on the residents of Tinian.
 First, the training concept was purposefully designed to locate live-fire ranges within the northern portion of the island, away from the village of San Jose, recreational beaches, tourism areas, and cultural and natural resources.
-Second, understanding that public access to the Military Lease Area was important to the community, the Marine Corps would establish an on-island Training Area and Range Operations Command (Range Control) to foster communication between the community and military and allow access to the Military Lease Area when it may safely be accommodated, even during ongoing training events.
+Second, understanding that public access to the Military Lease Area was important to the community, the Marine Corps would establish an on-island Training Area and Range Operations Command (Range Control) to foster communication between the community and military to allow access to the Military Lease Area when it may safely be accommodated, even during ongoing training events.

 Under Alternative 1, land-based military training on Tinian, including live-fire training at two ranges, would be conducted.
 The training tempo under Alternative 1 would increase by approximately 15 percent over the No Action Alternative.
 New training infrastructure would create a physical and virtual training environment on the island.